eclipse-openj9/openj9/doc/compiler/jitserver/Networking.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-# Sockets
+# Networking

-Client server communication via TCP sockets is the default communication backend.
 The implementation resides within the `runtime/compiler/net` directory.
 There is a base class `CommunicationStream`, which is specialized for both the client and server in `J9ClientStream` and `J9ServerStream`.

 Encryption via TLS (OpenSSL) is optionally supported.
-See [Usage](Usage.md) for encryption setup instructions.
+See [Getting started with JITServer](Usage.md) for encryption setup instructions.

 If a network error occurs, `JITServer::StreamFailure` is thrown.

-### `CommunicationStream`
+## `CommunicationStream`

 Implements basic functionality such as stream initialization (with/without TLS), reading/writing objects to streams, and stream cleanup.
+Uses TCP sockets for network communication.

-### `J9ClientStream`
+## `J9ClientStream`

 One instance per compilation thread.
 Typically, this is only interacted with through the function `handleServerMessage` in `JITClientCompilationThread.cpp`.
 An instance is created for a new compilation inside `remoteCompile`, and the `buildCompileRequest` method is then called on it to begin the compilation.

-### `J9ServerStream`
+## `J9ServerStream`

 There is one instance per compilation thread.
 Instances are created by `ServerStream::serveRemoteCompilationRequests`, a method which loops forever waiting for compilation requests and adding them to the compilation queue using the method `J9CompileDispatcher::compile`.